Jacobs’ Place Transitional Living

-Jacobs’ Place is OHB’s Transitional Living Program that serves as a resource for youth ages 17 to 20 who struggle with a lack of housing, support, education and independent living skills.
-Young adults in the program live at the Jacobs’ Place housing units where they find the stability and security they desperately want and need.
-Under the structure and staff supervision of the Jacobs’ Place Program, these youth are empowered to transition from a state of crisis to one of safety and growth.
+Jacobs’ Place is OHB’s Transitional Living Program that serves as a resource for youth ages 17 to 20 who struggle with a lack of safe living spaces, support, education and independent living skills.
+Young adults in the program reside at the Jacobs’ Place living spaces where they find the stability and security they desperately want and need.
+Under the structure and staff support of the Jacobs’ Place Program, these youth are empowered to transition from a state of crisis to one of safety and growth.

 A Well-Rounded, Unique Approach

 What makes Jacobs’ Place unique and special are the opportunities offered through this life-changing program: